lovrezchaudhary/Project-Amazon-Clone/README.md

 # Project-Amazon-Clone
- This is clone of amazon website.
+ This is UI clone of amazon website.
 I have create this webpage using HTML and CSS.